Introduction

 InfinityPools gets rid of these constraints by securing beforehand the spot liquidity needed to unwind the leverage.
 Instead of only borrowing cash to go long or the asset to go short, a trader instead borrows concentrated AMM liquidity.

-On InfinityPools, no liquidation occurs in response to the spot price falling.
-Since the “private pool” holds liquidity for the duration of the loan, the asset position can be sold there just prior to repaying the loan, irrespective of how low the spot price has fallen to in the meantime.
-In addition, the trader can decide whether to use their “private pool”, or any other decentralized exchange offering a higher price, to swap the asset position for cash to repay the loan.
+Since the trader now can create a margin trade and has the option to sell their entire position at a predetermined price for the duration of the loan, they no longer need to worry about liquidations as it no longer matters how low the price drops.
+In addition, the trader can decide whether to use this predetermined price given by the borrowed liquidity, or any other decentralized exchange offering a higher price, to swap the asset position for cash to repay the loan.
 As such, no price oracle is used.
 With no external dependence on a liquidation bot, nor price oracle, the protocol is entirely autonomous and so permissionless.